Doctor Answers: What is Prostatitis? Causes, Symptoms, Treatments

 Italian researchers randomly assigned 231 men with prostatitis to do exercises three times a week for 18 weeks.
 One group participated in aerobic exercise, and the other group did non-aerobic exercise.

-Following this, it is a good idea to avoid prolonged sitting.
+Posture: Following this, it is a good idea to avoid prolonged sitting.
 Sitting for long periods can put pressure on the prostate gland, eventually leading to inflammation over time.
-Sitting on a bike seat can have a similar effect, so it is also a good idea to limit cycling.
+If you are wondering can cycling cause prostatitis, you should know that sitting on a bike seat can have a similar effect, so limiting cycling is also a good idea.

 Probiotics